I recently had a full hysterectomy — at the age of 50.

 It wasn’t until the 3rd week after surgery that I started wearing jeans again.

 By the way, they say to wear loose clothes after surgery.
 In my case, the surgical wounds from my robotic surgery were positioned higher than the bikini line — even higher than any underwear waistband.
+I wore lightweight underwear that had a super thin waistband anyway.
+I also wore larger than normal sweat pants — so there was no chance of any binding or grabbing anywhere near the stomach stitches.

 #5 – Buy a lights-on, lights-off Clapper!
 Seriously.